Carol Toscano

-Carol Toscano is an American operatic soprano who appeared frequently with a number of prominent American opera companies from 1962 to 1972.
+Carol Toscano (born August 12, 1936) is an American operatic soprano who appeared frequently with a number of prominent American opera companies from 1962 to 1972.
 Afterwards she continued to perform in concerts and operas with less frequency.
 More recently she has appeared as a concert singer of works from the Great American Songbook.
 In her early career she won several prominent singing competitions.

 Life and career

 Born and raised in the Philadelphia area, Toscano studied singing with Marinka Gurewich, Claire Gelda, and Floria Mari.
 In 1960 she won third prize in the Marian Anderson Singing Competition and first prize at the American Opera Auditions in Cincinnati which led to her opera debut in 1961 as Rosina in Rossini's The Barber of Seville at the Teatro Nuovo in Milan, Italy.
 In 1962 she won the Metropolitan Opera National Council Auditions.
 That same year she made her debut at Carnegie Hall as Alice in Rossini's Le comte Ory under conductor Thomas Schippers with the American Opera Society (AOS); also singing under Schippers that year as Elvira in L'italiana in Algeri at Avery Fisher Hall and at the Academy of Music in Philadelphia for the AOS.